selinaZitrone/notebook_demo/Get Started - Vault.md

 	![[Pasted image 20230828162255.png]]

 ## 📆Periodic notes and lab journal

-*Plugins used*: Calendar, Templater, Periodic Notes
+*Plugins used*: Calendar, Templater, Periodic Notes, Tasks

 The idea of periodic notes is that you use them to track your goals, tasks and work on a daily/weekly basis.
 In this workflow, we use two templates:
 - [[daily_template]]: Create this file every day to get an overview of your tasks and meetings on that day, but also to take notes